Interview x Manuja Waldia

 Manuja Waldia is an artist and visual designer currently based in Portland, Oregon.

 Predominantly working in the medium of illustration and print, Waldia’s work elegantly redefines a modern global sisterhood which values a “hyper evolved ultra-femme, a product of years and generations of struggle, oppression, tragedy and glorious resilience.
-He work Sights influences from ancient Indian and Persian miniature art.
+Her work Sights influences from ancient Indian and Persian miniature art whilst depicting the modern experience of a woman of colour.
+INHERENTLY political, yet DELIGHTFULLY WHIMSICAL her illustrations playfully reinterpret what it means to belong to an evolving community that traverses GEOGRAPHY and creed.

 Manuja gives us a little insight into her creative process and the relevance of her unique and powerful depiction of the divine feminine form.